Self-Directed Case Study · Windows Endpoint & Server Administration

 TASK 03 Local Security Policy — Enforce UAC Dialog Box & Secure Desktop Dimming

 Security hardening is non-negotiable in any enterprise environment.
-This task required configuring Local Security Policy to enforce UAC (User Account Control) behavior — specifically, ensuring that any privileged action triggers a secure credential prompt and dims the desktop (Secure Desktop mode).
+This task required configuring Local Security Policy to enforce UAC (User Account Control) behavior — specifically, ensuring that any privileged action triggers a secure authentication prompt and dims the desktop (Secure Desktop mode).
 This prevents malware from spoofing the UAC dialog.

 secpol.msc open — Local Security Policy console